COMPASS Test of the ACT

 - Utility 5:

-While the score card can be used for all of these purposes, the COMPASS test ACT scorecard can also be useful for colleges to determine the profile of incoming students using customized reports.
+While the score card can be used for all of these purposes, the scorecard can also be useful for colleges to determine the profile of incoming students using customized reports.
 The profile reports provided by ACT can include information such as the developmental needs of students and their skills.
 Another example of such customized reports meant for colleges is the retention report that tries to determine retention patterns for colleges.